The Lab Interpretation Course for Nurse Practitioners

 We’ve got you covered

-• Designed for primary care with practical, real-world relevance
+• Built for primary care with real-world relevance

 Course overview

-• Interpreting labs can feel overwhelming in primary care.
+• Interpreting labs can feel overwhelming.
 Results aren’t always clear, numbers alone don’t tell the story, and next steps aren’t always obvious.

 The course focuses on interpreting labs for non-pregnant adults in a way that is practical, evidence-based, and clinically relevant.
-You’ll gain step-by-step guidance grounded in clinical reasoning to interpret labs with clarity and confidence, while making informed, patient-centred decisions in everyday practice.
+You’ll gain step-by-step guidance rooted in clinical reasoning, helping you interpret labs with clarity and confidence while making informed, patient-centred decisions in everyday practice.

 By the end of this course, you’ll be able to:

-This self-paced online course includes lifetime access with no subscriptions required.
-You’ll get 6+ hours of recorded content and 100+ pages of evidence-based material.
+This self-paced online course includes lifetime access with no subscription required.
+You’ll receive 7+ hours of recorded content and 200+ pages of evidence-based material.

-Explore each section below for a high-level overview of the topics covered in this course.
+Scroll down to explore each section for a high-level overview of the topics covered in this course.

 • When and why to order labs